 Students must complete a termination form and submit it to the Student Success Center in order to terminate enrollment.
 The date the form is received by the Registrar’s Office will be regarded as the student’s last day of attendance.

 Students completely withdrawing from all coursework during the add period will receive a 100% refund on tuition and fees, with the exclusion of some certification or testing fees.

-Note: Students receiving an earned grade (A, B, C, D, F or P) for any course during the semester are not eligible for a refund on any course during that semester.
+Note: Terminating students who have received earned grades (A, B, C, D, F or P) for any courses during the semester, and courses students have withdrawn from prior to terminating enrollment, are not eligible for a refund for these courses.

-Please note: When an unofficial withdraw is applied, STI has the right to bill the student for the federal funds that are sent back to the Department of Education.
-Also note that students who receive at least one A, B, C, D, P or I grade in a given semester will not be considered an unofficial withdraw for that semester.
+Please note: When an unofficial withdraw is applied, Southeast Tech has the right to bill the student for the federal funds that are sent back to the Department of Education.
+Also note that students who receive at least one A, B, C, D, P, I or earned F grade in a given semester will not be considered an unofficial withdraw for that semester.